-Twenty eight (28) projects have been completed or are well underway.
-They represent research directed to both regionally-determined and national priorities and the merging of real world programmatic situations with applied research rigor.
-Findings from the RNECE initiative are being broadly shared with EFNEP and SNAP-Ed implementing agencies, the scientific community, and the general public.
+Twenty-eight (28) projects were conducted.
+They included research directed to both regionally-determined and national priorities and the merging of real-world programmatic situations with applied research rigor.
+Findings from the RNECE initiative can help inform EFNEP and SNAP-Ed implementing agencies, the scientific community, and the general public.

 - Differences in program size, urban/rural settings, race, ethnicity, cultural contexts, and target audience.